Moldovans vote in a tense election plagued by Russian interference claims

 Igor Dodon, a former president and a member of the Patriotic Electoral Bloc, said Sunday’s election “is the day when the people are not afraid, but others are afraid of the people.”

-“We go out and vote.
-We choose a country where people’s fear will disappear,” he said.
-“We choose a normal life for citizens — we believe in Moldova.”
+Police also warned they have information about “groups of people” planning to cause unrest around midnight and on Monday, to create “disorder and destabilization” in Chisinau during a protest on Monday.
+Dodon had earlier called for the same day in front of the Parliament building.

-In recent years, as the country has lurched from crisis to crisis, Moldovans have faced rampant inflation, instability from the war next door, increasing costs of living and high poverty rates, which may have diminished support for the pro-European ruling party, which Sandu founded in 2016.
+As the country has lurched from crisis to crisis, Moldovans have faced rampant inflation, instability from the war next door, increasing costs of living and high poverty rates, which may have diminished support for the pro-European ruling party that Sandu founded in 2016.

 Most local polls indicate that PAS will win the most votes, but they don’t include Moldova’s large diaspora, and about a third of voters remain undecided.
 In the 2021 parliamentary election, turnout was just over 48%.

-Igor Mihailov, a 26-year-old student from Chisinau, didn’t want to say who he voted for but described Moldovan society as “very divided because of propaganda from both sides.”

-“For me personally and for other people in our country, it’s a very tough choice,” he said.
+“For me personally and for other people in our country, it’s a very tough choice,” said Igor Mihailov, a 26-year-old student from Chisinau.
 “The main priority for me is for our government to be for us, not for their own interests, to be for the people.”

-For 23-year-old economist Cristian Iftodi, it is a stark choice “strictly between the West and Russia.”

-“I was born after the independence of Moldova.
-I think it’s the most important election in the history of Moldova,” he said.
-“I truly believe that Moldova, although it’s a very small country, plays a really important role for the EU.
-Because I think the EU can be more united if they win this battle against Russia.”

 Iulian Groza, executive director of the Institute for European Policies and Reforms think tank, says the higher the turnout, the more likely it is that PAS can secure a majority.